xseine/dotbond-prototype/README.md

 <h2 style="margin-top: 0; line-height: 1"> API tool for dynamic development</h2>

 DotBond is a code-first tool for integrating frontend with backend that provides a powerful query layer on top of the API.<br/>
-It provides server-side query processing capabilities to clients, and it also provides a set of features on the server to control and override query processing.
+It provides code generations and server-side query processing capabilities to clients, and it allows server to easily control the query processing.
 Queries are integrated, i.e. they are made using TypeScript and not a DSL language, and they are similar to LINQ in terms of syntax and functionality.
 Until these new endpoints are compiled on the backend, queries are executed client-side.